thekuhninator/beat/README.md

 <b> dataset_name \<string\> </b>

 The name of the dataset to be used on the plots and name of the files.
 If running on batch corrected data, you should add the name of the correction method to the name as well to help distinguish it from other beat files run on the same dataset, but with a different batch correction method used.
+So for example, if a dataset (named dataset) was corrected with combat, a good name would be dataset_combat.

 <b> original </b>